learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q. 15.15.
-Explain the use of Promise.any()?
+## Q. Explain the use of Promise.any()?

 The `Promise.any()` method is used to handle multiple promises simultaneously, and it resolves with the value of the first fulfilled promise.regardless of whether any of the other promises reject.
 If all of the promises reject, then `Promise.any()` rejects with an `AggregateError` object that contains an array of rejection reasons.

 The `Promise.any()` method takes an iterable of Promises as an input, and returns a new Promise.
-Here's an example:
+Here\'s an example:

 ```javascript
 const promise1 = new Promise((resolve, reject) => setTimeout(reject, 1000, 'Promise 1 rejected'));